This is the multi-page printable view of this section. Click here to print.

 Manual Installation

-Locate the Windows MSI installer file that you previously downloaded and simply double-click, a small progress window will appear which does not require any interaction.
+Locate the Windows MSI installer file that you previously downloaded and double-click, a small progress window will appear which does not require any interaction.

 Additional commands are available using the command line as outlined below.
 All commands can be used in combination as required.